Friday, November 28, 2014

 Manuel weaving a hammock

-As for the original question to my now very good friend; well we didn't fulfill our part of the bargain by sleeping in a hammock every night for one year, so I never did learn the answer to the question.
+As for the original question to my now very good friend, well, Lawrie and I didn't fulfill our part of the bargain by sleeping in a hammock every night for one year, so I never did learn the answer to the question.
 More research is required!

 Friday, November 21, 2014